lily-osp/AutoThrottleNG/docs/readme.md

 ## Overview

-This documentation provides comprehensive information about the AutoThrottleNG Arduino PID control library.
+This documentation provides information about the AutoThrottleNG Arduino PID control library.
 The documentation is organized into focused guides covering different aspects of the library, from basic usage to advanced technical details.

 ## Documentation Structure